chamberlainlondon/chamberlainlondon.github.io/_posts/2024-03-11-build-student-website.md

 5. Optionally, use the folder dropdown menu to select a folder for your publishing source.
 I use /(root).

-Due to regular Jekyll theme updates, your AcademicPages fork of Minimal Mistakes may not deploy the first time you try[^1].
-If this is the case, head over to the [issues]() tab of the AcademicPages repository and read the solutions provided.
+Due to regular Jekyll theme updates, your AcademicPages fork of Minimal Mistakes may fail to deploy the first time you try[^1].
+If your build fails, head over to the [issues]() tab of the AcademicPages repository and read issues about "deploy."
+The more recent issues will likely show more relevant answers.
 {: .notice--danger}

 # How to Customize your Site